gettd/Automotive-Predictive-Maintenance-Engine-System/README.md

 python generate_synthetic_timeseries.py
 ```
 > Configure the number of generated datasets inside the script (by default, **N** = 40).
 More data leads to better results but increases training time.
+> Allocate the datasets to training and testing directory as you prefer.

 ### Step 2 (Optional): Visualize the Generated Data
 ```bash